earthcubearchitecture-project418/p418Docs/publishing.md

 1. Tell P418 about it!

 For further information on the approach and the various types and properties being looked for consult ref 1 and 2.
+There are some examples in ref 5 and always feel free to put an issue in this repository with questions.

 #### Tools
 JSON-LD is valid JSON, so standard developer tools that support JSON can be used.
 For some specific JSON-LD and schema.org help though, there are some other resources.